MarkusAndersons/hms/README.md

 Update the value of the JWT secret in com.markusandersons.hms.auth.AuthConstants.

+The environment variables `MG_DOMAIN` and `MG_API_KEY` must be set to the domain and API key for a mailgun account to send emails.

 ## Notes
 * A default user is currently initialised with username "admin" and password "password".
 These should be removed from data.sql